wolketich/THM-Writeup/Pickle-Rick/README.md

     - Whats the final ingredient Rick needs?

 	- `sudo -l`.
-	- Fuck.
-I can do everything.
+    - We can execude any command as root without password
 	- `sudo su`
 	- `cd /root`
 	- `ls -alh`